-The Workers' Compensation and Employers' Liability Insurance Policy is procured through RTA's insurance policy with Traveler's.
+The Workers' Compensation and Employers' Liability Insurance Policy is procured through RTA's insurance policy with The Hartford.
 The RTA is insured for \$500,000 each accident for bodily injury by accident, \$500,000 each employee for bodily injury by disease and \$500,000 policy limit.
-The RTA property is insured through Pace's Property Insurance with St. Paul Fire & Marine.
-The RTA's portion of insurance premiums is paid to Pace, and is accounted for in the General Fund.
+The RTA property is insured through Pace's Property Insurance with Mesirow Insurance Services, Inc. The RTA's portion of insurance premiums is paid to Pace, and is accounted for in the General Fund.
 The RTA had no settlements in excess of insurance coverage in the past three years.
 There have been no significant reductions in the amount of coverage from the prior year.